EdApp by SafetyCulture

 You should also consider how you want your POP displays to appear.
 The choices are unlimited, but the POP design you pick should be eye-catching, pull people in, speak to your brand language, and blend in with the rest of your visual merchandising.

-8. Entice people from window shopping to purchasing
+8. Entice people from window shopping to purchase

-Your store windows provide another opportunity to showcase your visual merchandising skills and lure passing traffic into your shop.
+Your store windows allow you to showcase your visual merchandising skills and lure passing traffic into your shop.
 You can showcase items in an eye-catching manner, promote bargains, or even construct an art piece that captures casual passers’ attention.

-Visual Merchandising Requirements - Entice people from the window shopping to purchasing
+Visual Merchandising Requirements - Entice people from window shopping to purchasing

 Window displays are one of the few areas in visual merchandising where your display doesn’t need to be purchasable and may instead focus only on aesthetic appeal.
 Many businesses take this as an opportunity to develop something truly unique for their store, so have some fun with it.